caronc/apprise/bin/README.md

 ## 🧠 Developer Tips

-- Add new plugins by following [`demo.py`](https://github.com/caronc/apprise/blob/master/apprise/plugins/demo.py) as a template.
+- Add new plugins by following the samples in the [Plugin guide](https://appriseit.com/library/plugin/).
+- Multi-target plugins must record each success with `mark_delivered()` so retries do not notify the same target twice.
 - Write unit tests under `tests/` using the `AppriseURLTester` pattern.
 - All new plugins must include test coverage and pass linting.